McKendree On President’s Community Service Honor Roll Once Again

 The Corporation for National and Community Service, which administers the annual Honor Roll award, recognized more than 700 colleges and universities for their impact on issues from poverty and homelessness to environmental justice.

 McKendree is one of 26 Illinois colleges and universities, and one of only three in southern Illinois, chosen for the Honor Roll.
 Six colleges and universities were Presidential Awardees, with an additional 115 on the Distinction List and 621 schools named as Honor Roll members.
-Click here for a full list of Honor Roll recipients.
+A full list of Honor Roll recipients.

 Honorees are chosen based on a series of selection factors including the scope and innovation of service projects, percentage of student participation in service activities, incentives for service, and the extent to which the school offers academic service-learning courses.

 “Community service is an important part of a McKendree education,” noted Dr. James M. Dennis, university president.
 “We appreciate this recognition of our efforts to incorporate service learning into our academic curriculum.
 We’re proud of our dedicated students who volunteer thousands of hours in the community each semester.”

 “We are thrilled to be selected once again for this honor,” added Dr. Lyn Huxford, professor of sociology.
 “As coordinator of our Lyn Huxford Center for Community Service, I get to see and hear firsthand the incredible impact our volunteer programs have on our students and our community partners.
 It is truly a privilege to share in McKendree’s campus-wide commitment to civic engagement.”

 The Lyn Huxford Center for Community Service and its student-led McKendree Community Action Team coordinate a variety of volunteer activities throughout the school year.
 Students tutor elementary school children, mentor disadvantaged youths, socialize with nursing home residents, and help at animal shelters, hospices and food pantries.
 “Into the Streets” community outreach activities are part of students’ introduction to campus life.
 In March, several McKendree students and faculty members will take an “alternative spring break” to Jamaica, where they will work with local residents to build houses and help out at elementary schools.